Scholarship for Children of Divorce and Single-Parent Families

 Student emails must bear a subject line in the following format: APPLICANT'S FULL NAME – EDWARD WEINSTEIN SCHOLARSHIP.

-Applicants are asked to ensure that the essay, resume, transcript(s) and cover sheet are sent as separate attachments to the email message.
+Applicants are asked to ensure that the essay, resume, and transcript(s) are sent as separate attachments to the email message.

 At the Law Offices of Edward Weinstein, we are grateful for your interest in the 2017 Scholarship for Children of Divorce and Single-Parent Families.